TWinsnes/cligen/www/content/docs/overview.md

 The project will be a go module, and it will contain a few basic files and directories.
 In addition to this it will also generate all the required scripts and configuration files to get you started.

 Cligen contains quite a few different features that can be used to build your app, please check out the [features page](docs/features) for more details on the individual features and how to use them.

+## Why golang?

+Golang makes it easy to build cross-platform binaries that are statically linked, which means they can run on any systems without any external library dependencies.
+This makes it easy to distribute and will not break as systems update, build/install once, and it will keep working forever.

+Golang is also a language that leans towards using less external dependencies because of the everything-included standard library.
+This reduces the chances of supply chain injection attacks and makes it safer to run in processes with production access like ci/cd pipelines.

+Why not use rust, javascript or python?
+These languages are great but do not have some of the same benefits that golang has for security and portability.
+Not saying you shouldn't use then, but for now, in my opinion, golang is the best choice for building cli application that will be used in production environments.